krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 multiplexed streams can suffer HoL blocking primarily due to HTTP/2's layering above TCP.
 However, assuming HPACK is used for header compression, HTTP over QUIC is still vulnerable to HoL blocking, because of how HPACK exploits header redundancies between multiplexed HTTP transactions.
-This draft defines QPACK, a variation of HPACK and mechanisms in the QUIC HTTP mapping that allow QUIC implementations the flexibility to avoid header-compression induced HoL blocking.
+This draft defines QCRAM, a variation of HPACK and mechanisms in the QUIC HTTP mapping that allow QUIC implementations the flexibility to avoid header-compression induced HoL blocking.